 After setting up Excel tables, many users copy existing tables and simply fill or correct them day after day, month after month.
 Someone prefers to fill in the tables from top to bottom, and others – from right to left, and someone who is used to writing from right to left and prefers to fill tables also from left to right:

 Using the Hide command, you can hide the data and formulas from "inquisitive minds."
 But some of them still can use the Unhide command.
 Nevertheless, you can completely hide the Excel spreadsheet so that some VBA programming will be needed to unhide it.

 Sometimes it is necessary to compare two Excel worksheets.
 E.g., compare balance sheets for different periods of time.
 You can do it by comparing spreadsheets side by side in two automatically linked windows.

 Excel includes a variety of built-in formats that cover general, numeric, currency, percentage, exponential, date, time, and custom numeric formats.
-You can also design your own custom formats based on one of the built-in formats.
+You can also design custom formats based on one of the built-in formats.